hackclub/hackclub/meta/applications/yc_s15.md

 **What convinced you to apply to Y Combinator?**

-Engaging with the community on Hacker News and meeting several YC founders.
+Engaging with the community on Hacker News and meeting several of the partners and many YC founders, many of whom encouraged us and helped us apply.

 **How did you hear about Y Combinator?**